victorquinn/Backbone.CrossDomain/README.md

 This is an extension for Backbone.js with a Sync that adds support for IE 7-9 CORS requests using IE's XDomainRequest Object while maintaining compatibility with non-IE systems.

-This is intended as a drop-in replacement for the default Backbone.sync so you should be able to just plop this in and Cross Domain Requests (using CORS) will just magically work on IE.
+This is intended as a drop-in replacement for the default Backbone.sync so you should be able to just plop this in and Cross Domain Requests (using CORS) should just magically work on IE.

 ## Installation

+You can manually download/install this library or grab it with npm:

 ```
 npm install Backbone.CrossDomain